 In the second part of the paper, I illustrate the above methodological argument by analyzing and historicizing some aspects of the network paradigm, including its epistemological assumptions, social imaginary, and political proposals.
 In contrast to the common notion that network society or network governance are consequences of computer technology, I show that the network rationale has been employed to bring the very change that has supposedly already happened.
-After tracing the metaphors and narratives back to cybernetics, I present some examples of how the cybernetic imaginary fueled intellectual interventions in the crises of the 1970s.
-Finally, I argue that this cybernetic tradition is still echoed by digitalization researchers such as Luciano Floridi or Felix Stalder, which calls for a critical evaluation of their narratives.
+After tracing the concepts and narratives back to cybernetics, I present some examples of how the cybernetic imaginary fueled intellectual interventions in the crises of the 1970s.